 The Hitchmans can claim a capital works deduction of 2.5% of the construction costs per year.
-As they did not acquire the property until 20 July 2006, they can claim the deduction for the 346 days from 20 July 2006 to 30 June 2007.
-The maximum deduction for 2006-07 would be worked out as follows:
+As they did not acquire the property until 19 July 2010, they can claim the deduction for the 347 days from 19 July 2010 to 30 June 2011.
+The maximum deduction for 2010-11 would be worked out as follows:

-Construction cost × rate × portion of year = deductible amount \$115,800 × 2.5% × 346 365 = \$2,744
+Construction cost × rate × portion of year = deductible amount \$115,800 × 2.5% × 347 365 = \$2,753

 The cost of obtaining an appropriately qualified person's estimate of construction costs of a rental property is deductible in the income year it is incurred.
-You make your claim for the expense, or your share of the expense if you jointly incurred it, at item D10 Cost of managing tax affairs on your tax return.
+You make your claim for the expense, or your share of the expense if you jointly incurred it, at item D9 Cost of managing tax affairs on your tax return.

-For more information about construction expenditure and capital works deductions, see Taxation Ruling TR 97/25 - Income tax: property development: deduction for capital expenditure on construction of income producing capital works, including buildings and structural improvements.
+For more information about construction expenditure and capital works deductions, see Taxation Ruling TR 97/25 - Income tax: property development: deduction for capital expenditure on construction of income producing capital works, including buildings and structural improvements and Rental Properties - claiming capital works deductions (NAT 72840).